EpiModel/EpiModel-Gallery/2018-09-SocialInformationDiffusion/README.md

 The new or altered epidemic model parameters are:

-* `min.degree`: the minimum degree of discordant edges for the infection to occur
+**Scenario 1**:

-* `log_a`:
+* `min.degree`: the minimum degree of discordant relationship for the infection to occur

-* `log_b`:
+**Scenario 2**:

-# Worked example
+* `beta0`: baseline log odds of transmission when susceptible individuals have 0 degree of discordant partnership, usually negative as transmission probability is usually 0 when one has 0 degree of discordant partnership (suggest <-3).

-In the worked example in `model.R`, we consider a case in which strain 1 is highly infectious but short-lived (`inf.prob` = 0.5, `rec.rate` = 0.05), while strain 2 is much less infectious but longer-lived (`inf.prob.st2` = 0.01, `rec.rate.st2` = 0.005).
-The initial frequency of the two strains is equal (`pct.st2` = 0.5).
+* `beta1`: the increase of log odds with 1 degree increase of discordant partnership, usually set as positive as increase of degree can increase transmission probability.

-We first compare two scenarios: one in which all relationships are equally likely, and one in which all individuals are limited to one partner at a time.
-These two dynamic network models possess the same expected mean degree, relational durations, act rate, and all other parameters.
+### Worked example

-Our simulations demonstrate that strain 1 dominates strain 2 in the completely random network, but strain 2 dominates in the strict-monogamy network.
-Indeed, strain 1 goes extinct in the latter case.
-We leave it to the reader to deduce for themselves the logic behind this pattern.
+In the work example 1 in `model.R`, we consider a situation in which people are densely connected and susceptible individuals only accept new ideas if they have more than 3 partnerships with infected individuals (min.degree=3).
+Similar to other SI model, the infection process is slow initially and increases as more people become infected.
+However, the si.flow is lower than normal SI model and not as smooth as infectious probability jumps at minimum degree.

-We then consider intermediate levels of relational concurrency to understand how and where this transition from one dominant strain to the other occurs.
-We find that Strain 1's absolute prevalence increases monotonically with greater concurrency (with some stochasticity), while strain 2 increases and then decreases again, although with less variation overall.
-The two cross over at around 70 individuals (out of 1000) practicing concurrency on average at any point in time.
+In the work example 2 in `model.R`, we consider a situation in which baseline transmission probability is almost 0 when susceptible individuals have 0 discordant partnership (log odds beta0=-7), and transmission probability increases relatively fast with the increase of the degree (log odds ratio beta1=0.5).
+The process is similar to infection process in normal SI model, incidence increases initially as more people are infected then decreases as the susceptible population decreases.

 ## Author